As the festive sessions nears, many Malaysians would be making their journey back to their hometown.

 Use a light timer that is programmed to on the lights at a certain time.
 Contray to what people always do…keeping the lights outside on, one should instead keep the inside lights switched on as it gives outsider the impression that someone is still awake.

 Turn your house phone to silent mode or unplug the phone plug as unanswered phone is a giveaway that no one is around.

-As she usually closes her house door all the time, with her two dogs at the garden, onlookers are getting the impressiom that someone is at home.
+As she usually closes her house door all the time, with her two dogs at the garden, onlookers are getting the impression that someone is at home.